 Before each time you mow, check your air filter for dirty, loose or damaged parts.
 It is highly recommended that the air filter, spark plugs, oil and oil filter are replaced every year when you prepare your mower for off-season storage.

-- Step 12 - Find other tools and accessories that help you do more with your riding lawn mower
+Find other tools and accessories that help you do more with your riding lawn mower

 There are many attachments and accessories available to help keep a beautiful lawn.
-For example, bagging is a highly recommended method of helping maintain a healthy lawn by reducing thatch build-up, increasing oxygen and nitrogen absorption and encouraging grass to grow in the bare areas of your yard.
-You can find baggers, plow attachments, utility carts, spreaders and sweepers for your Cub Cadet lawn mower in the owner's manual or online.
+For example, bagging is a highly recommended method of helping maintain a healthy lawn be reducing thatch build-up, increasing oxygen and nitrogen absorption and encouraging grass to grow in the bare areas of your yard.
+You can find baggers, plow attachments, utility carts, spreaders and sweepers for your Cub Cadet lawn mower in the operator's manual or online.